In this policy ‘Whistleblowing’ means the reporting by employees of suspected misconduct, illegal acts or failure to act within the Company.

 This Policy does not prevent you from taking your own legal advice.

-The Company’s Policy Committee will review this Policy annually.
+The Company will review this Policy annually.

 The Compliance Officer will maintain a corporate register containing all concerns that are brought to her attention.
 All officers allocated to look into a concern must ensure the Compliance Officer is provided with sufficient details for the corporate register.